 In these circumstances, your personal data will only be transferred on one of the following bases:

 - the country or territory to which the transfer is made ensures an adequate level of protection;

 - Rathbones and the recipient of the personal data have signed standard data protection clauses endorsed by the UK Information Commissioner.
-Where applicable, we may adopt model clauses between us and non-EEA parties;
+Where applicable, we may adopt approved model clauses between us and non-EEA parties; or

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent to make the transfer).